 The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant areas of estimates include, but are not limited to, the timing of revenue recognition, the determination of stock-based compensation and the amounts recorded as accrued liabilities.
+Significant areas of estimates include, but are not limited to, revenue recognition including estimated timing of completion of performance obligations, the determination of stock-based compensation and the amounts recorded as accrued liabilities.
 Actual results could differ materially from those estimates.
 Estimates and assumptions are reviewed quarterly.
 All revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.